thulasi-ram/thulasi-ram.github.io/_works/open_source.md

 ## Diff and Patch, PyPi
 _August 2018_
 A simple python package which serves as a framework for diffing and patching complex objects.
 Inspired by git diff and patch.
+This is the library version of inhouse diffing flow used internally to modify bookings.

 ## Ivory
 _March 2018 - stalled_